FAQ

 Can someone buy this as a wedding gift?

 Yes — it works well as a gift, and before the wedding is the right time to give it, so the couple has their page ready on the day.
-Purchase the page and set up the basics (names, wedding date), then pass the couple their login and their personal web address. $299, once, no subscription.
-They get the full thing: their own page where their professional films, guest photos, and guestbook all live together.
+Purchase the album and set up the basics (names, wedding date), then pass the couple their login and their personal web address. $299, once, no subscription.
+They get the full thing: their own album where their professional films, guest photos, and guestbook all live together.

 Do guests need to download an app?